vivekanandram9/VALID8/README.md

 # VALID8 🚀

-VALID8 is a full-stack API testing and monitoring tool for developers.
-It allows you to test APIs, track their performance over time, and view insightful analytics — all through dashboard interface.
+VALID8 is a full-stack API testing and monitoring tool.
+It allows you to test APIs, track their performance over time, and view insightful analytics all through dashboard interface.

 ---